 The audit uncovered a total of about $450 million in differences between what the CPUC reported to the Department of Finance and what it reported to the State Controller's Office in seven of the 14 accounts administered by the agency.

 Our math skills might not be much better than the CPUC's, but even we can understand that seven out of 14 is half of the accounts.
 Half.
 We find that alarming to say the least.
-And we understand high finance well enough to know that $450 million is a tad more than
+And we understand high finance well enough to know that $450 million is a tad more than a rounding error.

 This audit stems from the now famous discovery last July that the state Department of Parks and Recreation had been sitting on millions of dollars of unreported funds in its special accounts.
 After that disclosure, Gov. Jerry Brown ordered fund-by-fund audits of more than 500 special funds.

 This one listed as its major findings: ineffective management over budgeting functions; a need to improve forecasting methods, budget monitoring and fiscal management practices; appropriation adjustments not being equitably allocated among funds; and noncompliance with statutory requirements specific to the Division of Ratepayer Advocates.

 The funds in question had various functions, but the biggest offender by far -- showing a reporting discrepancy of $158 million -- is the Universal Lifeline Telephone Service Trust Administrative Committee Fund.

 For its part, the CPUC mostly agrees with the audit's findings.

 "The audit correctly identifies that the primary issue the CPUC must address is that its management practices over the budget functions were ineffective," the agency said in its formal response.
 "All subsequent observations stem from this shortcoming."